jalanb/pym/docs/index.rst

 I have a screen, you have a keyboard.

 I have `codes <https://github.com/jalanb/dotjab/tree/master/src>`_, `etc <https://github.com/jalanb/dotjab/tree/master/environ.d>`_., that I could `show <https://github.com/jalanb/pym/blob/master/pym/render/render.py#L19>`_ you, you have the means to `choose between them <https://github.com/jalanb/pym/blob/master/pym/edit/keyboard.py#L39>`_.
 Assuming your capacity for choosing is infinite, I need to know which `code you'd like to look at <https://github.com/jalanb/pym>`_.
-So we'll start with `disk structures <https://github.com/jalanb/pym/blob/master/here_be_dragons/pyrception/pyrceive.py#L184>`_- `trees <https://github.com/jalanb/pym/blob/master/pym/ast/nst.py#L5>`_ with directories and files.
-And some recognisable patterns.
+So we'll start with `disk structures <https://github.com/jalanb/pym/blob/master/here_be_dragons/pyrception/pyrceive.py#L184>`_- trees `with directories and files <https://github.com/jalanb/pym/blob/master/pym/ast/nst.py#L5>`_.
+And some `recognisable patterns <http://bfy.tw/3igB>'_.
 Sounds like a similar structure to real code (modules are trees with blocks and lines), but simpler.
 Or something.

 Anyway, structured text is ever a snapshot from a flow of your ideas to the codes being witten.
 On a good day the ideas flow toward some runnable tree which works, but on a bad day they `chase around random forests <https://en.wikipedia.org/wiki/Mind_monkey>`_, crashing blindly into `insects <https://en.wikipedia.org/wiki/Software_bug>`_.
 It is important to store correct program text, more important to grasp ideas behind that text, and most important to grok the flow.